What is Strangle?

 Investors realize the maximum profit which is the net premium for writing the two options, when the underlying asset stays between the strike prices of both options.
 The back-and-forth fluctuation leads to a profit since the options will not be exercised by the holder of the options.

 As with long strangle, short strangle has two break-even points – the sum of the premium credit collected and the short call’s market price, and the short put’s strike price less the collected premium.

 Strangle vs. Straddle

-A strangle and a straddle share a few characteristics because they facilitate large back-and-forth movements that are profitable to investors.
-Similarly, a short straddle and short strangle are the same, with a limited profit equal to the collected premium from both options.
+A strangle and a straddle share a few characteristics because they earn profits when there are large back-and-forth movements in an underlying security.
+Similarly, a short straddle and short strangle are the same, with a limited profit equal to the collected premium from both options less trading costs.

-Nevertheless, a long straddle involves buying both the call and put options at the same time, where profit is made at both sides of a trade, rather than out-of-the-money options.
+Nevertheless, a long straddle involves buying both the call and put options at the same strike price, where profits can be made when prices are either up or down.
+The options purchased are in-the-money options.

-With straddle, investors profit before expiration when the strike price of a call or put option exceeds the total premium collected from both sides of a trade.
-This implies that a straddle does not necessarily require a price jump to be profitable.
+With a long straddle, investors profit before expiration when the strike price of a call or put option exceeds the total premium paid from both sides of a trade.
+This implies that a straddle does not necessarily require a large price jump to be profitable.

-Another difference that sets the two strategies apart is that a strangle is generally less expensive but laden with higher risk because profit is generated if the underlying asset must make a bigger movement to generate a profit.
+Another difference that sets the two strategies apart is that a strangle is generally less expensive but laden with higher risk because the underlying asset must make a bigger movement to generate a profit.
 This is because out of the money options are purchased.

 Pros and Cons of a Strangle

-- Offers profit potential on both sides of price movement
+- Offers profit potential on upward or downward price movements

 - Less expensive compared to other trading strategies such as straddle